Elektroney/Minecraft-Session-Passthrough/README.md

 ﻿# Minecraft Session Passthrough
 ## Overview
-This project provides a custom client to enable Session Passthrough, in form of arguments being passed to another executable.
+This project provides a custom client for Session Passthrough, in form of arguments being passed to another executable.
 This feature allows developers to go outside the bounds of java, to programm a Minecraft client that can connect to servers, enabling many possibilitys.

 ## Installation